azaho/Sensory-Memory-Interference/README.md

 ## Files

-#### train_*.py files are the files that will train the individual RNNs, according to the parameters passed through command line arguments, and will save the results in the data/* folders.
+#### train_*.py files in the `train` folder are the files that will train the individual RNNs, according to the parameters passed through command line arguments, and will save the results in the data/* folders.
 Name mapping: ("hd" stands for "hand-designed")
 - **R/T** = hdreshuffle
 - **SA** = hdratio